JackHeeley/App3Dev/SampleProgram/ReadMe.txt

     when tray door is locked.
 Unit tests have been extended.
 93. Added RAII_exclusive_access_lock.hpp and reworked / simplified exclusive access and tray door locking to remove redundant responsibilities.
 94. Cleaned up RAII_cd... modularity inaccuracies (removing duplicate declarations in unit tests etc.)
+95. Removed redundant class name qualifiers (used in some method declarations).
+These become illegal at /std:c++20 but were missed by the static analysers.